 Location: Oak Grove, Oregon

-In the summer of 1936 the current Concord School building was constructed from a design by architect F.M.
-Stokes, partially funded with a Federal Emergency Administration of Public Works grant.
-The building is a fine example of WPA-era construction, and the only such example standing in the Oak Grove community.
+In 1890 the present site was acquired from the pioneering Oatfield family and a new schoolhouse constructed.
+It soon became known as the Concord School.
+Despite systematic additions to the 1890 school, it was demolished in 1936 when the present building was completed.
+The current Concord School building was constructed from a design by architect F.M.
+Stokes and partially funded with a Federal Emergency Administration of Public Works grant.
+This New Deal building is a fine example of WPA-era construction, and the only such example standing in the Oak Grove community.
+To accommodate growing student populations, a new wing was constructed in 1948.

-The school district has maintained the building and grounds since the school’s original construction.
-Following the school’s closure in 2014, local citizens have rallied as the “Concord Partnership” to work with the school district and interested parties to find a solution for repurposing the building and grounds for the benefit of community use.
+The school district has maintained the building and grounds since the school’s closure.
+Following the school district’s decision to surplus the property in 2014, local citizens have rallied as the “Concord Partnership” to work with the school district and interested parties to find a solution for repurposing the building and grounds for the benefit of community use.

-Threats to the property include deterioration from vandalism and weather, and an uncertain future if sold without protections placed on it.
+Threats to the property include deterioration from vandalism and weather, and an uncertain future without regulation or designation to protect its historic and architectural attributes.

-The North Clackamas School District has indicated that it does not wish to continue to own and manage the property.
+The North Clackamas School District does not wish to continue to own and manage the property.
 In May 2015, the School Board voted to approve a recommendation presented by district staff to allow for up to 23 months for interested parties to research opportunities, create partnerships, secure funds, and develop plans to inform the future use of Concord.
-This window of opportunity is scheduled to close in the spring of 2017.
-There is a strong likelihood that if a feasible plan is not identified for the property, it will be sold and the building possibly lost to site redevelopment.

 Restore Oregon gives a $2,500 seed grant to the Concord Partnership to support project planning for adaptive reuse of the building.